 CyberGhost also tries to provide users with this type of service, but the list of activities is quite short: you can adapt your online security to streaming and torrenting by choosing the servers from the designated categories.

-Doing so can be accomplished easily by extending the main window (use the double-arrow button), selecting the “For torrenting” or “For streaming” categories and then picking a server from those list as you see fit.
+Doing so can be accomplished easily by extending the main window (use the double-arrow button), selecting the “For torrenting” or “For streaming” categories and then picking a server from those lists as you see fit.
 Although it’s a good thing they offer this service, a little more variety wouldn’t hurt anyone.

 Keeping it simple is the key sometimes